 Apart from a regular physical examination, routine blood tests and a medical history assessment, the doctor will perform a neurological examination to assess tendon reflexes, muscle tone, sensation and posture to diagnose neuropathy.

-2. What are the different types of peripheral neuropathy?
+3. What are signs and symptoms of peripheral neuropathy?

-3. What are the factors that can cause peripheral neuropathy?
+4. What are the different types of peripheral neuropathy?